JD Vance: The 'hillbilly' Maga loyalist who became vice-president

 "What it’s doing is giving people an excuse to point the finger at someone else, point the finger at Mexican immigrants, or Chinese trade or the Democratic elites or whatever else.”

-Ironically, those are exactly some of the themes that he himself regularly raised during the election campaign.
+Ironically, those are exactly some of the themes that he himself would go on to regularly raise eight years later, as Trump's running mate.

 Watch: JD Vance's journey from 'Never Trumper' to VP pick